 General Power of Attorney is, well, general in nature.
-It gives your assigned agent the power to handle a bunch broad needs on your behalf, from filing taxes and making banking transactions to signing contracts.
+It gives your assigned agent the power to handle a bunch of broad needs on your behalf, from filing taxes and making banking transactions to signing contracts.

 There are two scenarios that allow VA buyers to use a General POA.

 The first is that buyer is able to sign the initial loan application and the purchase agreement.
 It doesn’t matter if they’re not able to sign other documents as the loan process moves forward.
 If they can sign these two early documents, you can use General POA.